 Need music for your milonga, festival or other special event?
 I'd love to help.

-Albuquerque Tango Festival 2015 | NM
+Albuquerque Tango Festival 2015-18

-Denver Tango Festival 2013, 2014, 2015
+Denver Tango Festival 2013-16

-Casa Tango Encuentro 2014 | Salida, CO
+Salida Casa Tango Encuentro 2014 & 17

 Port Townsend Encuentro 2015

 Why Argentine tango?

 As a tango dancer, one of my favorite aspects of our craft is the music.
 While tango tunes are an immediately recognizable vernacular to just about anyone, there's also enough waiting under the surface to keep a pair of ears (not to mention feet) busy for years.
-After spending most of my life deeply involved with music — as a college music major, a radio DJ, a classical and pop journalist, and a program annotator for the Hollywood Bowl, among others — learning to choose music to keep a milonga flowing seemed like a natural extension of learning to dance tango.
+After spending most of my life deeply involved with music — as a college music major, a radio DJ, a classical and pop journalist, and a program annotator for the Hollywood Bowl, among other fun things — learning to choose music to keep a milonga flowing seemed like a natural extension of learning to dance tango.